Attaching a debugger to the print filter pipeline service

 · Use WinDbg from the command line to start the process.

 The filter pipeline host must be started by the print spooler, so you must use the second option to attach WinDbg to the process.
-However, the filter pipeline host may not be persistent.
+However, the filter pipeline host is not persistent.
 A new instance of the service is started when an application submits a job to the print queue and the service is terminated shortly after the job is complete.
-It may be difficult to attach WinDbg to printfilterpipelinesvc.exe after the print job is submitted but before the filter that you are trying to debug starts running, especially if you want to debug the filter's startup or initialization code.
+It is difficult, at best, to attach WinDbg to printfilterpipelinesvc.exe after the print job is submitted but before the filter that you are trying to debug starts running, especially if you want to debug the filter’s startup or initialization code.

 To work around this problem, you can modify the amount of time that printfilterpipelinesvc.exe persists after a print job is finished.
 That value is controlled by the PipelineHostTimeout value of the HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Print registry key.

 To change the filter pipeline service timeout value: